naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Loader | Naninovel/UI- (Addressable, Project) | Configuration of the resource loader used with UI resources.
+Loader | UI- (Addressable, Project) | Configuration of the resource loader used with UI resources.
 Objects Layer | 5 | The layer to assign for the UI elements instatiated by the engine.
 Used to cull the UI when using `toogle UI` feature.
 Render Mode | Screen Space Camera | The canvas render mode to apply for all the managed UI elements.
 Sorting Offset | 1 | The sorting offset to apply for all the managed UI elements.